erikkroes/erikkroes-nl/src/blog/floating-action-buttons-are-bad-and-what-to-do-instead-1.md

 If there is a primary action that warrants a FAB like Google describes, maybe put it at the start of the page.
 If the action is so important, then making it the first topic and impossible to miss.

 This feedback on FABs is not a requirement for WCAG or compliance.
 It does align with the concept in WCAG to offer information in context like [WCAG A Success Criterion 2.4.4 Link Purpose (In Context)](https://www.w3.org/WAI/WCAG22/Understanding/link-purpose-in-context.html) and [WCAG AAA  Success Criterion 3.3.5 Help](https://www.w3.org/WAI/WCAG22/Understanding/help.html).

+## Addition - 2026-02-11
+There is a third issue with FABs.
+They can overlap other content, making that content hard to find, consume and/or access.
+This can especially be troublesome on low resolutions and well-filled footers.